Shimano made a few upgrades to this shoe since we tested it. Learn about the differences below.February 2019

 Shimano has also added a little foot protection to this lightweight shoe in the form of a molded plastic heel cup that extends down into the sole of the shoe, as well as a rubber rand and a lightly reinforced toe box.

-The S-Phyre XC9 tips the scales at a svelte 359g per shoe in the size 43.5 pair we tested, only 21g heavier than our Editor's Choice Award winner, the Giro Empire VR90.
-They also weigh in 27g lighter than than our Best Buy Award winner, the Giro Privateer R, and 60g lighter than our previous Editor's Choice Award winner, the Pearl Izumi X-Project PRO.
+The S-Phyre XC9 tips the scales at a svelte 359g per shoe in the size 43.5 pair we tested, only 1g heavier per shoe than the Giro Cylinder.
+They also weigh in almost 50g less than our Best Buy Award winner, the Scott MTB Team Boa.

 Much like the Giro Empire VR90, this shoe's low weight also comes with the best and most efficient power transfer in our test selection.
 This weight reduction reduces foot protection.
 Riders seeking a beefier upper would be better off looking at heavier shoes like the Five Ten Hellcat Pro or the Specialized 2FO Cliplite.

-With a retail price of $400, these shoes are only a good value to people who can justify dropping that kind of money on a pair of mountain bike shoes.
-Most people would scoff at that price, and we can't blame you, but if you're willing and able to spend this much for a pair of super high-performance mountain bike shoes, we don't think you'll be disappointed.
+These shoes are only a good value to people who can justify dropping a pretty penny on a pair of mountain bike shoes.
+Most people would scoff at the high price tag, and we can't blame you, but if you're willing and able to spend this much for a pair of super high-performance mountain bike shoes, we don't think you'll be disappointed.

 If you're looking for a high-performance cross-country race shoe, it doesn't get much better than the Shimano S-Phyre XC9.
 This shoe is lightweight, ultra stiff, and very comfortable to boot.
 The price is high, but we feel that if you're seeking the high-end performance these shoes have to offer it is worth it.
 These shoes are also a great option for anyone who also mixes up their cross-country mountain biking with some road or gravel riding, as this shoe is well suited to any type of cycling where pedaling efficiency and comfort are the top priorities.